 Professor Lane later managed the group before leaving IBM in 2007 to join the Chemistry Department at Emory & Henry.
 Professor Lane holds 40 patents, has published over 50 papers, and has received several recognitions for excellence in teaching.

-Many of the students who have worked in his lab have gone on to attend graduate programs at institutions such as Texas A&M, Virginia Tech, Georgia Tech, UC Berkley, University of Kentucky, Notre Dame, Rensselaer Polytechnic Institute, University of Wisconsin, and Johns Hopkins.
+Many of the students who have worked in his lab have gone on to attend graduate programs at institutions such as Texas A&M, Virginia Tech, Georgia Tech, UC Berkley, University of Kentucky, Notre Dame, Rensselaer Polytechnic Institute, University of Wisconsin, NC State, and Johns Hopkins.

 Stanford University, Palo Alto, CA